Skip to content

 Security awareness training

-An organization is only as strong as its weakest link.
+After all, an organization is only as strong as its weakest link.
 And if Jerry in accounting just can’t pass up an opportunity to click a link in an email, it’s imperative to help him understand why this is a bad practice.
-And that happens through cybersecurity training.
+And that happens through cybersecurity training

 Security awareness training is the key to helping your end users understand the risks associated with poor cyber practices.
 And this training works — 67% of IT professionals claim their organization’s phishing failure rates went down with the incorporation of security awareness training.
 But it’s important to note that while training is an exceptional start, simulations and exercises up the ante and help your employees retain the knowledge they learn.